StrixVaria/td-one/README.md

 - [ ] Sometimes we get into Task::execute from Actor::render_all with an
   index that is out of bounds???
 I have no idea how this is possible.
 Added debugging information in case this happens again.
+- [ ] Change square actors to have their x,y reference their center instead of their top-left, which should also fix sight radius thing.